 State funds are allocated to schools for library media programs.
 There are no Title funds used.
 School committees determine what and how these funds are spent.
 Each school has a media specialist.
 Programs at each school may vary based on grade configuration and school needs or goals.
-However, all media centers will provide equal access to information in the center; all media specialists will provide supplementary resources as requested by staff; media specialists will provide integration of information skills instruction with classroom activities; media programs will strive to motivate students to enjoy literature and other literary resources, and media centers will provide access to use of current technologies to improve instructional programs.
+However, all media centers provide equal access to information in the center; all media specialists provide supplementary resources as requested by staff; media specialists provide integration of information skills instruction with classroom activities; media programs strive to motivate students to enjoy literature and other literary resources, and media centers provide access to use of current technologies to improve instructional programs.
 The district has recently updated its infrastructure capabilities with the use of eRate funds.
-With this integration, the district now has the capacity to "handle" a wide variety of technology instructional tools.
-During the 17-18 school year Tallapoosa County launched a one-to-one initiative putting chrome books into the classrooms of students in grades 9-12.
-During the 2018-2019 school year all 7th and 8th graders were equipped with a Chromebook.
-Now Chromebooks are available for all grades K-12 students.
-Professional development has been provided for teachers and administrators-again funded by local funds.
+With this integration, the district now has the capacity to support a wide variety of technology instructional tools.
+Through the district's Technology One-to-One Initiative, Chromebooks are available for all students in grades K-12.
+Professional development for staff has been provided as needed through local funds.